Am0031/javascript-algorithms/other/objects-solutions.md

 # JavaScript algorithms to practice - Objects - Solutions

-These are the solutions I worked out for the practice algorithms questions compiled in the [objects.md](objects.md) file.
+These are the solutions I worked out for some of the practice algorithms questions compiled in the [objects.md](objects.md) file.
 There might be other and more efficient ways to resolve the questions.

 1. Write a JavaScript program to list the properties of a JavaScript object.